 Yoga is still by far one of the safest and most beneficial activities that a person can engage in.
 However, like any good thing, it is sometimes pushed to the extreme level, and that is never a good thing.

-• Cat-Cow Pose: A wonderful gentle warm-up for the spine is the combination of cat and cow pose.
+Cat-Cow Pose: An excellent gentle warm-up for the spine that combines cat and cow pose.
 This posture is excellent for increasing the flexibility in the lower back.

-• Child’s Pose: You can easily move into child’s pose from cat-cow pose.
+Child’s Pose: You can quickly move into the child’s pose from the cat-cow pose.
 This will effectively act as a counter stretch and ease any tension in your back.

-• Seated Forward Bend: Use a yoga strap around your feet, which will help you to eventually move into a full forward bend.
+Seated Forward Bend: Use a yoga strap around your feet to help you eventually move into a full forward bend.

-• Cobra: If you spend a lot of time in front of a computer, the cobra will help alleviate the pain resulting from staying hunched over for hours at a time.
+Cobra: If you spend a lot of time in front of a computer, the Cobra will help alleviate the pain of staying hunched over for hours.

 © Copyright – Aura Wellness Center – Publications Division